|Position:||Associate Head Coach|

 In the 1990s, he spent many years on the U.S. senior national rankings.
 Runyan has also been on five U.S. Armed Forces Fencing Teams at Military World Championships.
 He is a six-time Pacific Coast individual saber champion and has won numerous North American Cups/Summer Nationals as a veteran fencer.

-A three-time member of the U.S. Veteran's World Team, Runyan was the silver medalist at the 2011 Veteran's World Championship (V50 Men's Saber).
+A three-time member of the U.S. Veteran's World Team, Runyan was the silver medalist at the 2011 World Veterans Championship (V50 Men's Saber) and most recently took bronze at the 2018 championships in Livorno, Italy (V60 Men's Saber).

 Runyan spent four years active duty in the U.S. Marine Corps and nine years flying F-14s for the U.S. Navy.
 He is also a Boeing 767 captain for a major airline.